Scroll through each section to learn ...

 Once you click “OK”, the program will ask to restart and the advanced OCR engine will be engaged when the program reopens.

-If you are still getting poor results from your conversion, the advanced OCR allows you to make some adjustments in the “OCR Tweaking” section of the OCR options.
+If you are still getting poor results from your conversion, the default OCR allows you to make some adjustments in the “OCR Tweaking” section of the OCR options.

 Every PDF will have very specific settings, so you will need to keep adjusting these sliders until you see the best possible result.